 Areas of archaeological potential: means areas with the likelihood to contain archaeological resources.
 Criteria to identify archaeological potential are established by the Province.
-The Ontario Heritage Act requires archaeological potential to be confirmed through archaeological fieldwork.
+The Ontario Heritage Act requires archaeological potential to be confirmed through archaeological fieldwork by a licensed archaeologist.